Lauszus/LaunchPadFlightController/README.md

 It is written for the [Tiva C Series TM4C123G LaunchPad](http://www.ti.com/tool/EK-TM4C123GXL).

-In order to built this project you need to download Keil µVision IDE 4.
-Then open the [project file](LaunchPadFlightController.uvproj).
+In order to built this project you need to download Keil µVision IDE 5.
+Then open the [project file](LaunchPadFlightController.uvprojx).

 More information can be found at the following blog post: <http://blog.tkjelectronics.dk/2015/01/launchpad-flight-controller/>.